 Mr. Nguyen Quang Viet, Chairman of Quang Vinh Commune People's Committee, recalled that in the past, every rainy season, the local government always had to worry about the safety of fishing households in Tien Phong village.
 Because all households lived on a small boat, which was both a means of fishing for a living and a place to live.

 "Since coming ashore, people's lives have changed a lot.
 Many people have changed jobs to stabilize their lives.
-Especially students have had enough conditions to study, no longer uncertain like the days when they were friends with the river," said Mr. Viet.
+Especially students now have enough conditions to study, no longer uncertain like the days when they were friends with the river," said Mr. Viet.

 The whole Tien Phong village has 92 households with 267 people.
 Of these, 24 households have been drifting on boats for many generations.
 Thanks to the appeal of Ha Tinh province, benefactors have supported 9 billion VND to build 24 houses, determined to bring the people of Tien Phong fishing village to shore.